Python-GIS-book/site/source/part2/chapter-06/md/00-introduction-to-geographic-objects.md

 ```

 <!-- #region editable=true slideshow={"slide_type": ""} -->
 As we can see, the WKT representation of the `line` variable consists of multiple coordinate-pairs. `LineString` -objects have many useful built-in attributes and methods similarly as `Point` -objects.
-It is for instance possible to extract the coordinates, calculate the length of the `LineString`, find out the centroid of the line, create points along the line at specific distance, calculate the closest distance from a line to specified Point, or simplify the geometry.
+It is for instance possible to extract the coordinates, calculate the length of the `LineString`, find out the centroid of the line, create points along the line at specific distance, calculate the closest distance from a line to specified point, or simplify the geometry.
 See the [shapely documentation](https://shapely.readthedocs.io/en/stable/manual.html) [^shapely] for full details.
-Most of these functionalities are directly implemented in geopandas that will be introduced in the next chapter.
-Hence, you seldom need to parse these information directly from the shapely geometries yourself.
+Most of these functionalities are directly implemented in `geopandas` that will be introduced in the next chapter.
+Hence, you seldom need to parse this information directly from the `shapely` geometries yourself.
 However, here we go through a few of them for reference.
-We can extract the coordinates of a LineString similarly as with `Point`:
+We can extract the coordinates of a `LineString` similarly as with `Point`:
 <!-- #endregion -->

 ```python jupyter={"outputs_hidden": false} editable=true slideshow={"slide_type": ""}